 Other Facilities

-The second Lodge boasts a thatched central complex which is made up of an intimate dining room with a feature fireplace; an outside dining area; and outside thatched bush bar with a viewing deck overlooking the floodlit cold water swimming pool; an open-air boma; an all-day tea & coffee and refreshment stalls (hamburgers, hotdogs, boerewors rolls, schwarma's, soft serve ice cream, milkshakes and cold drinks on menu.
+The second Lodge boasts a central complex which is made up of an intimate dining room with a feature fireplace; an outside dining area; and outside bush bar with a viewing deck overlooking the floodlit cold water swimming pool; an open-air boma; an all-day tea & coffee and refreshment stalls (hamburgers, hotdogs, boerewors rolls, schwarma's, soft serve ice cream, milkshakes and cold drinks on menu.

 The Lodge also accommodates a gift and curio boutique; a swimming pool with a large sundeck; and an elevated ‘upper deck’ which offers stunning views across the plains.
 The quiet solitude of this private location makes it the perfect place to witness sensational sunsets, whilst savouring the moment with a sundowner cocktail.